CMander02/VQA_2022_A1_18/README.md

 ## GUI tutorial:

-Our GUI supports Windows 11 operating systems.
+Our GUI supports Windows 11 operating system.
 By click the "Push to Ask", the front camera of computer will take the image as input, then you need to speak to ask questions.
 The demo will speak the answers to you.
 At the same time, demo will automatically record the history of your question, answers given by model, and time.
 The demo image is shown below:

 ![image](https://github.com/CMander02/VQA_2022_A1_18/blob/main/GUI_image.png)